 Create a cube and go into edit mode.
 Make sure you're facing the front of the cube: the red X axis should point to the right, as in the picture below.

-Look in the right-hand pane and click on the little wrench.
+Click the blue wrench (tooltip Modifier Properties) on the right side of the window.
 From the Add Modifier menu, select Mirror.
 (It's in the second column.)
 Make sure X Axis is selected, as in the picture.

 This is just enough to improve the figure quite a bit!
 You might see how far you can get.
 Give it a waist and a butt and a neck.
 Maybe extrude a foot.
 Make the limbs and the trunk round, by moving the edges inward.
 (This is most easily done from the top view, Numpad 7.)

 Here's my figure after ten minutes or so of work.